Azure/terraform-azurerm-avm-res-network-virtualnetwork/modules/subnet/README.md

     - `name` - (Required) A name for this delegation.
     - `service_delegation` - (Required) A block defining the service to delegate to.
 It supports the
       - `name` - (Required) The name of the service to delegate to.
-      - `actions` - (Optional) The list of actions which should be delegated.
-This list is specific to the service to delegate to.

 Type: